 WSU Tri-Cities graduate Pauline Garza using degree in hospitality business management to accelerate career in culinary industry

-Pauline Garza, a student at Washington State University Tri-Cities, has never wanted to be anything other than a chef.
+Pauline Garza, a 2016 graduate of Washington State University Tri-Cities, has never wanted to be anything other than a chef.

 Growing up, she said she remembers watching her mother and grandmother cook, hoping one day that she, too, would take hold of a spoon to whip up something that would captivate the senses.

 “I just love food,” she said.
 “Becoming a chef has always been on my mind.
 I never really thought of doing anything else.”

 Garza held a few jobs in the restaurant industry, and even job shadowed at Table 10, one of Emeril Lagasse’s restaurants in Las Vegas.
 She served as a full-time chef for the 3 Eyed Fish Wine Bar in Richland, where she planned the menus, completed the shopping, researched meal ideas and prepared courses for restaurant customers.
 Now, she works at the front of the house at the LU LU Craft Bar + Kitchen in Richland.